 Usage and Care

-It is worthwhile noting that a cotton blanket will absorb well, but also feels wet when wet.
+It’s worthwhile noting that a cotton flannelette blanket will absorb well, but also feels wet when wet.
 If you want a stay-dry feeling, you will need to switch to a wicking material or using a wicking top sheet.
 On the flip, I find it’s helpful to be able to quickly touch identify that something has been leaked on.
-That way it can be swapped for a clean dry blanket instead of having sweet Oli lying on dried or dry-feeling pee sheets.
+Feeling for dampness is easy, and that way it can be swapped for a clean dry blanket instead of having sweet Oli lying on dried or dry-feeling pee sheets.
 He’s far too precious for anything but a clean dry comfy bed!